-Troopers, 4-legged friends graduate from State Police training school
+Troopers, 4-legged friends graduate from training

 When a position opened to become part of the Canine Unit, Richard Birmingham jumped at the opportunity.